 The client, on the other hand, will never receive an ICMP "Destination Unreachable" message with the code that indicates "fragmentation needed and DF set" because Router A does not have to fragment packets when it sends them to the server through Router B.

-Note: The ip tcp path-mtu-discovery command is used to enable TCP MTU path discovery for TCP connections initiated by routers (BGP and Telnet for example).
+Note: The ip tcp path-mtu-discovery command is used in order to enable TCP MTU path discovery for TCP connections initiated by routers (BGP and Telnet for example).

 Problems with PMTUD